the-teacher/the_sortable_tree/README.md

 * Client rendering: 3056ms
 * Performance: 16275 / 7962 = 2045 nodes/second

+### FAQ (Please, read it!
+It's important!)

+* How gem works?
+* Security notes!!!
+* How to render simple tree?
+* How to render sortable tree with (Drag&Drop GUI)?
+* How to render tree of comments?
+* What about Mountable Engines?

 ### Capabilities

 **Just Tree [default or tree option]**